Re: Karen -- Your Alternative Solution

 Subject: RE: Karen -- Your Alternative Solution

-with JFW held in reserve for those situations where NVDA won't work, or at
+reader, with JFW held in reserve for those situations where NVDA won't

-serious or business user to kick the shark habit.
-In fact, this
+really advise a serious or business user to kick the shark habit.
+In

-responsive in most environments than JFW in my experience.
-When it works,
+more responsive in most environments than JFW in my experience.
+When it

-it works quite nicely, and it works most of the time.
-Its command structure
+works, it works quite nicely, and it works most of the time.
+Its

 I love the object navigation mode that works, as I understand it, rather